colton-gabertan/SecurityShepherdLabs/README.md

 <img src="https://security.codepath.com/root/grantComplete/csrfLesson?userId=1908824607">
 ```

 While the admin will see what looks like a broken image.
-The confusion tends to lead people to click on these; however, in this case his computer will run the GET request we intend for it to.
+The confusion tends to lead people to click on these links; however, in this case his computer will run the GET request we intend for it to.

 ### Admin View:
 ![image](https://user-images.githubusercontent.com/66766340/146685060-6bb6aa86-740c-44c1-a2d9-cb5b32941da2.png)

+Hiding malicious requests in images and things of this nature is commonplace in phishing attacks, wherein a threat actor will hide either code or url's in emails for users to click on.
+This can result in them downloading malware, among other things.

+The next challenges in this week's labs do require you to have someone manually run your CSRF attack.
+So I suggest partnering up and studying up about how to take advantage of a server to host your malicious code.
+It is possible to do them solo; however, I will leave it up to your disgression as to how to accomplish that if you would like to do so.

+### Web Application Development Considerations
+In general, one good way to prevent an attack such as this one is to really control where these form submissions are sent.
+Make sure to sanitize input, ensuring that it is appropriate for the form.
+Strip it of anything resembling the code of your tech stack and make sure that nothing can really go through.
+There are secure frameworks, and taking advantage of them is wise, as the filtering functions are tried and true.